Franz Ningel

-Franz Ningel (born 18 October 1936 in Frankfurt am Main, Hessen) is a former German pair skater and roller skater.
+Franz Ningel (born 18 October 1936 in Frankfurt) is a former German pair skater and roller skater.

 Ningel became World and European champion as a single roller figure skater in 1956 and 1957.
 He also won the German roller figure skating pair championships with Marika Kilius from 1955 to 1957.

 In pairs figure skating, Kilius / Ningel became the 1957 World silver and 1956 World bronze medalists, three-time (1955–195) European bronze medalists, and three-time German national champions.

 With his wife Margret Göbl, Ningel is the 1962 World bronze medalist, a three-time (1960–1962) European medalist, and a three-time (1960–1962) German national champion.
 The pair also finished fifth at the 1960 Winter Olympics in Squaw Valley.